-The Nevada Division of Environmental Protection-Water Quality Planning seeks 319(h) Grant Proposals annually for the use of grant funding from the Nonpoint Source Pollution Management Program.
-The Grant Proposal E-Form is available for prospective applicants to apply for grant funding and to allow for electronic submittal of Grant Proposals.
+The Nevada Division of Environmental Protection- Water Quality Planning seeks proposals to use grant funding from the Nonpoint Source Pollution Management Program of EPA (319(h).
+The Grant Proposal E-Form is available for prospective applicants to apply for grant funding and to allow for electronic submittal of Nonpoint Source proposals.

-To ensure that an applicant's Grant Proposal is complete, eligible, and competitive, applicants must reference 319(h) 2019 Grant Funding Opportunity (GFO) document for additional grant program and application information.
+To ensure that an applicant's Grant Proposal is complete, eligible, and competitive, applicants must reference 319(h) 2021 Grant Funding Opportunity (GFO) document for additional grant program and application information.
 In addition to the E-Form, other attachments may be required to prepare a complete proposal.

-When to Submit the 319(h) Grant Proposal:
+When to Submit the proposal:

-The Proposal Acceptance Period will be advertised in the summer via a news release and on Water Quality Planning's website, including the GFO.
-The Grant Proposal Acceptance Period is 8:00 AM, July 8, 2019 to 5:00 PM, August 23, 2019.
+The Proposal Acceptance Period will be advertised via a news release and on Water Quality Planning's website, including the GFO.
+The tentative proposal acceptance period is 8:00 AM, December 8, 2023 to 5:00 PM, February 14, 2024.
 Please see https://ndep.nv.gov/water/rivers-streams-lakes/nonpoint-source-pollution-management-program/cwa-319h-grants to confirm final submittal dates and deadlines.